cpbotha/obsidian-ai-chat-as-md/screenshots/screenshots.md

 # AI Chat as Markdown screenshots

-## Use markdown files as system prompts
+## Markdown files as system prompts

 Here we've added a special "Memories and facts" section to the system prompt markdown file: